designedmind/2017/multiple-drafts-overview.md

 Cartesian Theatre is wrong not just in a literal sense but in every sense -- is hindering progress towards a scientific understanding of consciousness.
-This is ultimately the problem with [_Consciousness Explained_](#dennett91a), because it commits Dennett's to a rejection of even a functional version of the Cartesian Theatre from the outset.
+This is ultimately the problem with [_Consciousness Explained_](#dennett91a), because it forces Dennett to ignore the possibility that the Cartesian Theatre might be a functional component of human behaviour.
 Yet this reinterpretation of the Cartesian intuition is precisely the trick required to complete Dennett's otherwise compelling functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

 I tend to see the materialist's blanket rejection of the Cartesian Theatre as an (understandable) overreaction to substance dualism.